ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/about.md

 Participants use tools in the Innovation Workshop — including **3D printers, laser cutters, CNC equipment, microscopes, and soldering tools** — to create something of their own.

 The program also connects the workshop experience with the larger UCSB campus.
-Students can visit facilities such as the REEF touch tanks, UCSB Library, and Nanofab, while members of Los Ingenieros provide mentorship and encouragement throughout the day.
+Students visit additional CNSI Facilities, as well as the REEF Touch Tanks over by Campys Point, while members of Los Ingenieros provide mentorship and encouragement throughout the day.

 ### From Grant to Reality